KristianSvanholm/filesrv/readme.md

 - File and dir sizes.
 - Download button for both files and dirs.
 (Dirs automatically zipped)

 This was made quickly in an evening with generative AI.
+It cost $2.40.